Property Inspection Services

 QC Compliance Inspection

-This inspection is an independent, third-party evaluation performed by banks or servicers in an effort to perform regulatory oversight of their existing vendor/s and agents.
+This property inspection is an independent, third-party evaluation performed by banks or servicers in an effort to perform regulatory oversight of their existing vendor/s and agents.
 The purpose of this inspection is to verify previously received inspection results and/or specific preservation services already completed.
 Photo documentation is included to support discrepancies.

 Pre- & Post-Acquisition Inspections

 Pre-acquisition home inspections are conducted before you acquire a property to help ensure you have all the facts to make the best financial decision.
-Covering both the interior and exterior of the property, these SFR inspections can help you gain a better understanding of the overall condition of a property, as well as what repairs or renovations may be needed, as those costs could impact your decision.
+Covering both the interior and exterior of the property, these SFR property inspections can help you gain a better understanding of the overall condition of a property, as well as what repairs or renovations may be needed, as those costs could impact your decision.
 If a pre-acquisition inspection cannot be completed, a post- acquisition inspection can identify immediate items to be addressed and recommendations to enhance long-term value.

 Property Condition Reports (PCRs)